dallasgutauckis/trkv-web/DOCUMENTATION.md

 ### Viewer VIP Redemption
 1. Viewer redeems channel points for VIP
-2. System receives notification via EventSub WebSocket or webhook
+2. EventSub service receives notification via WebSocket
-3. Redemption Monitor processes the redemption
+3. Service processes the redemption and calls the main application API
 4. VIP status is granted for the configured duration
+5. Service sends a chat message to the channel
-5. Streamer sees the new VIP in their dashboard
+6. Streamer sees the new VIP in their dashboard
-6. VIP status is automatically removed when it expires
+7. VIP status is automatically removed when it expires

 ### Settings Management
 1. Streamer accesses the settings page